momentumlearn/almac-training/notes/01-intro.md

 **Important note:** This grants the user complete privileges on the database.
 Your DBA will likely grant you a limited set of privileges.

+## Exercise

+Make sure you have access to an Oracle database.

 ## Resources

 * [Oracle blog article on managing users](https://blogs.oracle.com/sql/how-to-create-users-grant-them-privileges-and-remove-them-in-oracle-database)